CRAFT: Grounded Multi-Agent Coordination Under Partial Information: as a Multi-Sender Bounded Pragmatic Speaker Framework

 \end{definition}

-\an{Importantly, prior work~\citep{nguyen2024languagemodelsboundedpragmatic} show that any language model $S_\theta$ can be viewed as a BPS by setting both modules to $S_\theta$, and that RLHF fine-tuning~\citep{stiennon2020learning, alignment_handbook2023} is equivalent to variational inference on a BPS whose ToM listener is a learned reward function $R_\phi$.
-We extend this framework to the \emph{multi-agent, grounded, partial-information} setting of \textsc{CRAFT}.}
+\an{\cite{nguyen2024languagemodelsboundedpragmatic} show that any language model $S_\theta$ can be viewed as a BPS by setting both modules to $S_\theta$, and that RLHF fine-tuning~\citep{stiennon2020learning, alignment_handbook2023} is equivalent to variational inference on a BPS whose ToM listener is a learned reward function $R_\phi$.
+We extend this framework to the \emph{multi-agent, grounded, partial-information} setting of \craft{}.}